uniitee/uniitee/README.md

 🔭 I’m currently working on Deep Learning and AI

-🌱 Currently - Procastinating for End-Sems
+🌱 Currently - might achivie early to bed early to rise?

 👯 I’m looking to collaborate on **Deep Learning Projects**